a-laughlin/a-laughlin.github.io/_posts/2025-09-30-predict-engineering-outcomes.md

 The model's ability to handle multiple interacting variables quickly stands out.
 Decaying code quality (an aspect of technical debt) impacts speed at roughly `quality^1.5` based on CodeScene's research [²](#codescene).
 The initial speed impacts are barely noticeable.
 Over time it outpaces quality, slowing down new feature development.
 Revenue quickly follows due to cross-impacts from both `speed*.8` and `quality^0.2` based on my own estimates.
 Finally we see satisfaction drop at `speed * 0.097` based on Microsoft's Research [¹](#microsoft).

 If speed dropping to 0 sounds odd to you, it does to me too.
-I touch on that in "How Each Outcome is Modeled".
+I touch on that in [How Each Outcome is Modeled](#how-each-outcome-is-modeled).
 Regardless, even a 50% drop in this case would result in over 300% lost revenue over 10 years.

 The model's answer is that allocating FTEs only to feature development has clear negative impacts on engineering outcomes.